EarlyCause/earlycause-tools/README.md

 ![Push](media/instructions-gh-desktop-push.png "Push")

-Now you have to create a pull request for the Early Cause team to review.
+Now you have to create a pull request for the EarlyCause team to review.
 You can do so in two ways:

 - On GitHub Desktop, in the menu bar, click on "Branch" then "Create pull request".
 - On the GitHub website, in your forked repository, click on "Contribute" then "Open pull request" (see below)

 ![PR](media/instructions-gh-pr.png "PR")

-Once you create the pull request, the Early Cause team will be notified and will be able to review the changes.
+Once you create the pull request, the EarlyCause team will be notified and will be able to review the changes.
 Once approved, these will be merged in the parent repository.